leandervdiepen/actix_web_api/Readme.md

 ## Getting Started

-To get started with this project, clone the repository and navigate into the project directory:
+To get started with this project, clone the repository and navigate into the project directory.

 ## MongoDB Integration